alac/alac.github.io/_posts/2016-12-24-the_unicode_post.md

     Moreover, for some abstract characters, there exist representations using multiple code points, in addition to the single coded character form.
 The abstract character ǵ can be coded by the single code point U+01F5 latin small letter g with acute, or by the sequence <U+0067 latin small letter g, U+0301 combining acute accent>.
     ```

+    So, tl;dr there are many possible representations for something that is visually the same.
+You should be aware of this because an end user wants to be able to seach for "ohm sign" using "greek capital letter omega".

+    I would hope for your sake that the language you use has support for [Unicode Normalization](http://unicode.org/faq/normalization.html).